 In addition, five alternate student members and three alternate faculty members may be chosen.
 This allows for the replacement of a student or a faculty member in cases where there could be a conflict of interest or a perceived conflict of interest.
 This would also allow an alternate to serve if a regular member was unavailable.
 Alternates are not otherwise able to attend hearings, unless they are undergoing training.

 The Graduate Student Advisory Board may also elect one to three members, if there is interest in serving among the student body.
 Nursing and Graduate Students only sit on cases that relate to Graduate and Professional Programs.
 For such cases, undergraduate student members of the board will be allowed to be present, but will not vote, during deliberations.

 The appropriate dean or his or her designee presides over the Committee and votes only in the case of a tie.
 Representatives from Advising Staff and the College Registrar have no votes on the AIC.
-At the Time of an Academic Hearing The Following Should be Present:

 - Non-voting Advisors (except in case of a tie, then the dean is allowed to vote) to the Board, to be present at the time of an official hearing, if possible, include: